HaHmada/Toolkit-To-Install-Recovery-Stock-TWRP-For-Certus/README.md

 **Toolkit FlashTWRP For Redmi 6/6A**

-Easy To Install TWRP With Toolkit
+This Toolkit Makes It Easy For You To Install TWRP With Your Computer

-**Warning!!!**

-This Toolkit Only For Windows XP Or New Version Of Windows
+**Warning!!!** This Toolkit Only For Windows XP Or New Version Of Windows

 **You Can Create This Toolkit (Only For Windows 7 x64 or New Version)**